-The company said that the acquisition would expand Bison’s intermodal provider and its capacity to guide pass-border shippers within the U.S, Canada, and Mexico.
+The company said the acquisition would expand Bison’s intermodal provider and its capacity to guide pass-border shippers within the U.S, Canada, and Mexico.

 Financial info of the acquisition has now been not disclosed.